wearerequired/hide-jetpack-promotions/README.md

 ## Description ##

-This plugin helps you to declutter your WordPress admin by removing all Jetpack related notices that promote services like backup services or WordPress Apps.
+This plugin helps you to declutter your WordPress admin by removing all Jetpack related notices that promote services like the backup services VaultPress or WordPress Apps.

+## Screenshots ##

+1. Admin notices likes this will be removed.
+2. Promotions like this one will also be removed.

 ## Changelog ##